 They ask too much in terms of $$$ and volunteering.
 No wonder the school mascot is BILL.
 Instead of organizing all these non-stop fundraising events book fairs distributing discount cards some very active people should go and volunteer.
 They send lists with names of who joined PTA and who didn't forcing both parents from family to become PTA members.
 Teachers are very good though.

 Brewer Island Elementary School is a public elementary school in Foster City.
 The principal of Brewer Island Elementary School is John Cosmos, whose e-mail is firstname.lastname@example.org.
-715 children attend Brewer Island Elementary School and are mostly Multiracial, Asian, and Hispanic.
+715 students go to Brewer Island Elementary School and are mostly Multiracial, Asian, and Hispanic.
 20% of the Brewer Island Elementary School students are "limited in English proficiency."
-4% of the 715 students here get reduced lunch prices.
+4% of the 715 students here have subsidized lunches.
 The ratio of students to teachers at Brewer Island Elementary School is 21:1.
 Audubon Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 |Native Hawaiian or Other Pacific Islander||2%||%|

 |Students eligible for free or reduced-price lunch program||4%||30%|